marcjulianschwarz/obsidian-vault-notes/coding/dev/My Working Principles.md

 - leave syntax errors in the code when clocking out in the evening
 - put TODO comments everywhere when developing a feature, then make sure there are none left when asking for review

 ## Work Life Balance

 It is also a good idea to place the hobby part of programming in a related but not same field/tech stack than you day job.
 If you simply do more work in your free time you might burn out.
 You want something that provides relaxation but still synergy effects with your day job.

+## On leaving jobs

+> People don't leave jobs, they leave managers